json420/dbase32/doc/dbase32.rst

 .. function:: log_id(timestamp=-1)

     Return a (generally) monotonic ID with 88 bits of random entropy.

+    These IDs will sort in ascending order according to the Unix timestamp, with a one second granularity.

     Similar to :func:`random_id()`, this function returns a 120-bit (15-byte)
     ID, which will 24 characters in length when Dbase32 encoded.